ajourneythroughdatascience/deep-dives/computer-science/type-classes-in-scala/type-classes-in-scala.md

 res5: String = 123456789
 ```

-Also, note that this implementation is safe, since, if the compiler is not able to find an implicit matching the types of the elements inside the list, it will throw an error at compile time.
+Also, note that this implementation is safe since if the compiler cannot find an implicit matching of the types of the elements inside the list, it will throw an error at compile time.
 In short, we have full control of what can and cannot be done inside our defined method:

 ##### **Code**
 ```Scala